dillen-hub/flutter/README.md

 ## Please make some pull request for testing
+you can make a pull request by just adding a file
 ## HOW TO EDIT?
 you can download vscode from https://code.visualstudio.com and install some git/github extensions